Notargets/DGKernel/partitions/gather_scatter_array_design.md

 ## Overview

-This document specifies a gather/scatter index building system for inter-partition data communication.
+This document specifies a gather/scatter index building system for inter-partition data communication in distributed mesh computations.
 The system operates in two distinct phases:
 1. **Build Phase**: Uses mesh connectivity to compute pick/place indices
 2. **Runtime Phase**: Uses only the computed indices for data transfer

 ## Core Concepts

+### Entities
+In the context of this design, an **entity** refers to a geometric component of mesh elements that requires data exchange:
+- **Faces**: 2D surfaces bounding 3D elements (e.g., 4 triangular faces per tetrahedron, 6 quadrilateral faces per hexahedron)
+- **Edges**: 1D segments bounding 2D elements or connecting vertices in 3D elements
+- **Vertices**: 0D points at element corners
+- **Elements**: The volumetric cells themselves (when ghost elements are needed)

+Each entity type forms its own communication pattern and requires separate gather/scatter arrays.

 ### Partitions and Arrays
 - Domain divided into `Npart` partitions
-- Each partition has arrays of entity data (faces, edges, vertices)
+- Each partition has arrays of entity data organized by element
 - Arrays use local element numbering (0 to K[part]-1)
-- Fixed stride per array (all entities have same point count)
+- Fixed stride per array (all entities of same type have same point count)

 ### Entity-Level Indexing
-- **Pick indices**: Point to start of entities to gather from sender's array
+- **Pick indices**: Point to start of entities to gather from source partition's array
-- **Place indices**: Point to start of entities to scatter into receiver's array
+- **Place indices**: Point to start of entities to scatter into destination partition's array
-- One index per entity, not per point
+- One index per entity, not per point (e.g., one index per face, not per face point)

+### Complete Communication Pattern
+Each partition maintains **NumPartitions** sets of pick/place indices:
+- **Local connections**: Pick indices for partition i → partition i (same partition)
+- **Remote connections**: Pick indices for partition j → partition i (different partitions)

+This unified approach treats all connections identically, whether within the same partition or across partition boundaries.

 ## Build Phase